desplega-ai/rss/README.md

 A Next.js API that converts [Resend](https://resend.com) newsletter broadcasts into an RSS feed with full HTML content.
 Built for [desplega.ai](https://desplega.ai) to give power users RSS access to our newsletter without maintaining a separate distribution system.

+## 🎉 Update: Resend API Improvement

+After posting about [the limitations we encountered](INITIAL_IMPLEMENTATION.md) on Hacker News, [Zeno Rocha](https://zenorocha.com/) (CEO of Resend) reached out and **updated the Broadcast API to include HTML content directly**.
+This allowed us to simplify the implementation by ~44% (262 → 146 lines) and make it much faster.
+Thanks Resend team! 🙏

+[Read about the initial implementation](INITIAL_IMPLEMENTATION.md) to see how user feedback can drive API improvements.

 ## Why This Exists

 At [desplega.ai](https://desplega.ai), we send newsletters via Resend.
 Some folks (looking at you, M) prefer RSS feeds over email.
 Instead of maintaining two separate systems, this API: